apostrophecms/docs/docs/cookbook/building-navigation.md

 Before we look at a code example, let's think about how we would want to define fields for site navigation.

-- Website navigation is an order list of links, some of which might contain their own list of links (second-level navigation).
-This translates well to an array structure, so **we use an [`array` field type](/reference/field-types/array.md)**.
+- Website navigation is an ordered list of links, some of which might contain their own list of links (second-level navigation).
+This translates well to an array structure, so **we use an [`array` field](/reference/field-types/array.md)**.
 - Navigation items might usually be pages on the website, but they also might be external links, links to files, or even might not be links at all in order to prioritize a second-level navigation.
 We won't get into all of those cases, but this means that we want to **let editors choose the navigation item type**.
 - Finally, each type of navigation item works differently.
 We will **use conditional logic to only show the correct fields** based on the chosen nav item type.